ashutoshak5386/Todo-s-App/README.md

 # Todo App

-A simple Todo application built with Next.js.
-This application allows users to add, edit, and delete tasks.
-It utilizes a RESTful API to manage the list of todos.
+A simple Todo application built with Next.js and MongoDB.
+This application allows users to add, edit, and delete tasks, and it uses a RESTful API to interact with a MongoDB database.

 ## Features